lorilmike/RubiconProject/README.md

 This project was created as assignment for job application!

+# Getting Project

+Git clone https://github.com/RedzepovicSanin/RubiconProject to your folder and open it.

 # Installing packages

-Run `npm install`.
+Run `npm install` in your terminal.
 After all modules are installed, run server!

 ## Development server